mobizt/ReadyMail/README.md

 }
 ```

+### SMTP Server Rejection and Spam Prevention

+**Host/Domain or public IP**

+User should provides the host name or you public IPv4 or IPv6 to the third parameter of `SMTPClient::connect()` function.
+This information is the part of `EHLO/HELO` SMTP command to identify the client system to prevent connection rejection.

+If host name or public IP is not available, ignore this or use the loopback address `127.0.0.1`.
+This library will set the loopback address `127.0.0.1` to the `EHLO/HELO` SMTP command for the case that user provides blank, invalid host and IP to this parameter.

+**Date Header**

+The message date header should be set to prevent spam mail.

 This library does not set the date header to SMTP message automatically unless system time was set in ESP8266 and ESP32 devices.

 User needs to set the message date by one of the following methods before sending the SMTP message.

-Providing the RFC 2822 `Date` haeader using `SMTPMessage::addHeader("Date: ?????")` or using `SMTPMessage::date` with RFC 2822 date string or using `SMTPMessage::timestamp` with the UNIX timestamp.
+Providing the RFC 2822 `Date` haeader with `SMTPMessage::addHeader("Date: Fri, 18 Apr 2025 11:42:30 +0300")` or setting RFC 2822 date string with `SMTPMessage::date = "Fri, 18 Apr 2025 11:42:30 +0300"` or setting the UNIX timestamp with `SMTPMessage::timestamp = 1744951350`.

 For ESP8266 and ESP32 devices as mentioned above the message date header will be auto-set, if the device system time was already set before sending the message.